pingcap/tidb/docs/design/2024-10-21-convert-partition.md

 ## Introduction

-This design propose a new syntax for moving data in and out from table partitions, simpler to use than EXCHANGE PARTITION.
+This design propose a new syntax for moving data in and out from table partitions, simpler to use than EXCHANGE PARTITION, more efficient for Global Index due to added restrictions by not allowing concurrent read/write for non-partitioned table during all steps of the DDL state changes, which would also introduce more complexity and risk to the core read/write path in TiDB.

 Proposed syntax:
 `ALTER TABLE t CONVERT PARTITION p TO TABLE t2` and
-`ALTER TABLE t CONVERT TABLE t2 TO PARTITION p VALUES LESS THAN (100)` or more generic `ALTER TABLE t CONVERT TABLE t2 TO <partition definition>`
+`ALTER TABLE t CONVERT TABLE t2 TO <partition definition>`, example: `ALTER TABLE t CONVERT TABLE t2 TO PARTITION p VALUES LESS THAN (100)`

 ## Motivation or Background